holochain/holochain-client-js/docs/client.transportconnectionstats.md

 </td><td>

-True if this connection has successfully upgraded to webrtc.
+True if this connection has successfully upgraded to a direct connection.

 </td></tr>